jigarsiddhpura/Innovation-logistics/README.md

 - Responsive design with Tailwind CSS

 ### Backend Services (backend branch)
-The backend consists of multiple microservices built with Go.
+The backend consists of multiple microservices built with Spring Boot.
 For detailed setup and running instructions, please switch to the `backend` branch and refer to its README.